 Stopping smoking is the single most important step you can take to help your recovery.
 As you have not smoked during your time in hospital, now is an ideal time to give up.
 There is plenty of support available to help you stop smoking.
-Your GP can give you advice or call SMOKEFREE on 0300 123 1044. www.smokefree.nhs.uk
+Your GP can give you advice or call the free National Smokefree Helpline on 0300 123 1044, www.smokefree.nhs.uk.